Accenture/openathon-2019-angular/lab-05/README.md

 We also create the *logout* method to run this method in the *UserService* service (deleting the localStorage) and leading the user to the home page.

-To complete the work we need change the *toolbar.component.html* view:
+To complete the work, we need to change the *toolbar.component.html* view:

 ```html
 <mat-toolbar color="primary">